blackstork-io/fabric/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Description
-A clear and concise description of what the bug is.
+Provide a clear and concise description of the bug you are experiencing.

-### Environment (please complete the following information)
+### Environment
- - OS name and version: [e.g. macOS Sonoma 14.2.1]
- - `fabric` version: [e.g. 0.0.1]
+Fabric version: [Specify the version of `fabric` CLI where the bug was observed] Operating System: [Specify the operating system and version] Terminal/Shell: [Specify the terminal or shell environment]

-### Steps to reproduce
+### Steps to Reproduce
-Steps to reproduce the behavior.
+Clearly outline the steps to reproduce the bug.
+Include any relevant commands, inputs, or configurations that lead to the issue.
+If possible, provide a minimal code example or a step-by-step guide.

+1. [Step 1]
+2. [Step 2]
+3. [Step 3]
+4. ...

-### Expected behavior
+### Expected Behavior
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen when performing the steps outlined above.
+This will help us understand the intended functionality and identify deviations from it.

+### Actual Behavior
+Describe what actually happened when performing the steps outlined above.
+Include any error messages or unexpected outcomes that occurred during the process.

-### Additional context
+### Additional Context
-If applicable, add screenshots, stack traces, etc to help explain your problem.
+Include any additional context that might be helpful in resolving the bug.
+This could include screenshots, configurations, or any recent changes made to the environment.